Written by

 Maintained positive tone throughout

-For high-volume teams: Track which objections come up most often and which handling approaches close deals.
+For high-volume teams: Track which objections come up most often and which handling approaches work best.
 This data shows you where to focus coaching effort.

 Track regulatory requirements and company policies specific to your business.